natep90/Hotel-Website/README.md

 Group project from MSc Internet & MM course
-- Build of a functional website with HTML/CSS/JS/NodeDB backend
+- Build of a functional hotel website using (HTML/CSS/JS/Node) with a functional booking system.